We’ll always and forever love Mexican food because one bite speaks volumes.

 In Northern Mexico, the tacos are usually referred to by their “American-style” terms whereas the Mexico City grilled tacos are usually steak or rib tacos.

 Arguably the most well-known al carbon preparation for those of us from the United States is carne asada though there is one key difference.
-Yes, carne asada (marinated and grilled meat, usually beef) is grilled over charcoal, but afterward, it’s chopped up and cooked on a flat-top grill before serving.
+Yes, carne asada (marinated and grilled meat, usually beef) is grilled over charcoal, but afterward, it’s chopped up and cooked on a flat-top grill before serving as classic Mexican street tacos.

 The Northern Mexican state of Sonora has roots in raising cattle, so it’s only natural that it is the home of carne asada.
 You’ll find tacos served on flour tortillas in this region, though more on that below.
 And, as with almost all styles of grilled meat tacos, you’ll find them served with some combination of fried green onions, grilled nopales, slow-roasted chiles, and a mix of chile salsas.